AustralianBioCommons/ables/processes.md

           <div class="accordion-body">
           <b>Project bioinformatics lead role:</b>
           <ol>
-            <li>Request additional resources (<a href="https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link">link</a>) when the project needs more resources than the available.
+            <li>Request additional resources (<a href="https://docs.google.com/forms/d/e/1FAIpQLSfzHJajEKTnGuYWb1gLRR2nlUExLIRM7qSGy_hhbiCKB3KX2Q/viewform?usp=sf_link">link</a>) when the project needs more resources than are available.
 Each project gets <a href="ables/resources">default resources</a> automatically at the beginning of each quarter without the need to request them.</li>
-            <li>Attend a quarterly meeting with BioCommons to discuss and report the outcomes of the community work (data, methods, publications..) in the last quarter.</li>
+            <li>Attend a quarterly meeting with BioCommons to discuss and report the outcomes of the community work (data, methods, publications..) in the previous quarter.</li>
-            <li>project bioinformatics leads manage the resources provided by ABLeS including:
+            <li>Project bioinformatics leads manage the resources provided by ABLeS including:
               <ul>
                 <li>Adding members to the projects.</li>
                 <li>Educating / onboarding new members on ABLeS projects.</li>